purgeme/mediapipe_cpp_lib/README.md

 ```

 Add callback functions.
 It is important to add callback functions for both presence and packet, even if they are empty.
+Here is where you can do what you want with data from the graphs.

 ```c++
 obs->SetPresenceCallback([](class IObserver* observer, bool present){});